GenericMappingTools/GMTjl_doc/documentation/modules/earthregions.md

 Options
 -------

 - `name`: It can be either the name of one collection or the code of one geographic region.
-If it is the a collection name (one of: ``"DCW", "NatEarth", "UN", "Mainlands", "IHO", "Wiki", "Lakes"``) the regions of that collection are printed displaying the region's boundaries, code and name.
+If it is a collection name (one of: ``"DCW", "NatEarth", "UN", "Mainlands", "IHO", "Wiki", "Lakes"``) the regions of that collection are printed displaying the region's boundaries, code and name.
 If, instead, a code is passed (codes are unique) then depending on the values of `grid` or `dataset` we either produce a map of that region (the default) or extract grid/image over it.